chemch/fastapi-beyond-CRUD/README.md

 - Added Conventional Commit Checker
 - Add Step to Auto Close Failures for previous Conventional Check
 - Added Step to Email User That Non-Conventional Check Failed
-- Part 1 is Complete.
-Recording Video.
+- Part 1 is Complete - First a Valid Commit

 ---